Martmists-GH/SV-Script-RE/README.md

 ### Contributing Code

 Choose a file in the `decompiled` folder, and try to restore it to readable lua.
-For an example, check out CFF2F988D895214C3.lua: [before](https://github.com/Martmists-GH/SV-Script-RE/blob/master/split/CFF2F988D895214C3.lua) and [after](https://github.com/Martmists-GH/SV-Script-RE/blob/master/decompiled/CFF2F988D895214C3.lua)
+For an example, check out CFCD8C9056D1AB38B.lua: [before](https://github.com/Martmists-GH/SV-Script-RE/blob/master/split/CFCD8C9056D1AB38B.lua), [after](https://github.com/Martmists-GH/SV-Script-RE/blob/master/decompiled/CFCD8C9056D1AB38B.lua), [side-by-side](https://github.com/Martmists-GH/SV-Script-RE/commit/a5daa39a0cc7febba12b40e212b787059a93cdfe)

 - Do NOT replace the names of types/attributes!
 You can add them as comments, but not change them!
 The names in question can be found in `data/lua_names.h`
 - For any functions where the name starts with F (not S), rename `A0_2` to `self`